anuragkapur/algorithmic-programming/src/com/anuragkapur/misc/README.md

     ...etc

 ##MergeKArrays
 Given K sorted arrays, merge them

+##Rod Cutting Problem
+### Problem Statement
+Given a rod of length n inches and a table of prices pi for i = 1,2,...,n, determine the maximum revenue rn obtainable by cutting up the rod and selling the pieces.
+Note that if the price pn for a rod of length n is large enough, an optimal solution may require no cutting at all.